LEARN-LK/IAM/IDPonUbuntu.md

 33. Register you IdP on the test Federation:
     * ```https://fr-training.ac.lk/```
+    > For production enviornments please use `https://fr.ac.lk`, Also make sure to remove `-training` from all urls.

 34. Configure the IdP to retrieve the Federation Metadata:
     * ```cd /opt/shibboleth-idp/conf```